memgraph/docs/docs/tutorials/migrate-from-neo4j.md

 WITH row WHERE row._type = 'REPORTS_TO'
 ```

-Now instruct Memgraph find the nodes with certain IDs in order to create a
+Now instruct Memgraph to find the nodes with certain IDs in order to create a
 relationship between them.
 As node IDs are unique we can just define that any
 node with a certain ID is a starting point, and another node with a certain ID
 is the end point of the relationship type `REPORTS_TO`.